Lately I've been getting a lot of questions about isometric training. People have been asking me what I think about extended duration isometrics.

 Isometric Training: Yielding and Overcoming

 There are 2 types of Iso's.
 The first is yielding iso's where you hold a load and as fatigue sets in the load forces you into an eccentric contraction.
 Yielding iso's are generally performed by "lowering and holding."
 The other form of isometric training is an overcoming isometric, where you press again an immoveable object.

 I much prefer yielding iso's as the level of tension created is easier to monitor.
 In addition, overcoming iso's tend to stress the joints differently and put significant stress on the connective tissues.

-Get in a door frame and "Push" against the frame and then hold 2 dumbbells in db lateral fashion, same position and note the differences.
+Example: Get in a door frame and "Push" against the frame and then hold 2 dumbbells in dumbbell lateral fashion, same position and note the differences.
 For those reasons I don't use overcoming isometrics much at all.